+So why choose Robinson?
+Picking a Cambridge college can feel like a mind boggling task, especially with every college trying to convince you that they are the best for you.
 Robinson College is the newest college in Cambridge, built entirely out of red bricks it certainly breaks the stereotype.
-For those of you looking for an alternative to the traditional Cambridge colleges, then Robinson College could be the place for you.
+For those of you looking for an alternative to the more traditional Cambridge colleges, then Robinson College could be the place for you.

 The gardens are beautiful and tranquil, hidden behind the red brick castle and maze of the college houses, they're a perfect place to take a moment to have a walk and relax.
-Unlike other colleges our gardens are open to all members of the college and strolling on the grass to enjoy them is completely allowed!
+Our gardens are open to all members of the college and strolling on the grass to enjoy them is completely allowed!
 In summer students often eat their lunches on the lawn outside, and after exams they can be found playing croquet and soaking up the sun.
 If you’re really lucky you might also spot the deer that’s also made this little oasis her home, otherwise it’s just the birds, cats (and students) that contribute to the local wildlife.

 The café is open during the day and transforms into a bar during the evening, The café has a good range of sandwiches, wraps and hot paninis.
 It serves an excellent selection of hot drinks, smoothies, milkshakes and diverse tea selection (everything from earl grey to green).
 They also stock a range of emergency supplies and staples – eggs, bread, pasta and milk.
 In the evening the bar often hosts entertainment for students in the form of quizzes, open-mic and stand-up nights.

 Despite Robinson being a modern college, we keep the traditions that suit us.
-Formal hall is held on Tuesdays and Fridays involving a three course set menu, gowns and lots of fancy cutlery.
+Formal hall is held on Tuesdays and Fridays involving a three course set menu in gowns.
 Formals are in no way compulsory but are a very nice way to celebrate a special occasion.

 The Robinson library holds over 50,000 books and is an incredibly convient place to work.
 The library is also open 24/7 with the librarian being on hand from 9-5 during the week if you need help or assistance.
-Robinson is located close to the Sidgewick Site (Arts), West Cambridge (Science), Centre for Mathematical Sciences and University Library.
-Meaning that for the majority of students everything they might need is within a few minutes walking distance.

 The college itself is located at the end of Burrel's Walk.
 This leafy avenue of trees leads students straight from college down towards the backs and into the centre of town.
 At Robinson you can avoid the hustle and bustle of the city, and tourists whilst still being close enough to walk there and back in 20 minutes.
+Robinson is located close to the Sidgewick Site (Arts), West Cambridge (Science), Centre for Mathematical Sciences and University Library.
+Meaning that for the majority of students everything they might need is within a few minutes walking distance.